w3c/wai-people-use-web/_people-use-web/user-stories-six.md

 {% include_cached toc.html type="end" %}
 {:/}

-## About Martine
+## About Dhruv

 > Most people don't realise that sign language is a completely different language.
 I can read text captions but it takes me longer as they are not in my first language.
 Captions and signing aren't interchangeable.

-Martine has been deaf since birth.
-She is a mature student, taking online courses.
-While she can hear some sounds, she does not hear enough to understand speech.
-She learned to sign as a young child.
-Sign language is Martine's first language.
+Dhruv has been deaf since birth.
+He is a mature student, taking online courses.
+While he can hear some sounds, he does not hear enough to understand speech.
+Dhruv learned to sign as a young child.
+Sign language is his first language.
 As a result, written language can be difficult.
-She prefers written content to have good structure and headings with minimal jargon so that it's easier to understand.
+He prefers written content to have good structure and headings with minimal jargon so that it's easier to understand.

-Martine can lip read but can only do so effectively when she can see the full face of the person who is speaking.
-Even then, she can only do it well enough to pick up a few words here and there and can't rely on lip reading alone to understand content.
+Dhruv can lip read but can only do so effectively when he can see the full face of the person who is speaking.
+Even then, he can only do it well enough to pick up a few words here and there and can't rely on lip reading alone to understand content.

-The university where Martine studies provides sign language interpreters and Communication Access Realtime Translation (CART); however, this captioning is not always present on video and other media content.
+The university where Dhruv studies provides sign language interpreters and Communication Access Realtime Translation (CART); however, this captioning is not always present on video and other media content.
 The university is now working to caption all content across their curriculum, however it is a lengthy process.
-As more and more content is captioned, Martine is finding it easier to complete her studies remotely.
+As more and more content is captioned, Dhruv is finding it easier to complete his studies remotely.

-Martine spends a lot of her free time watching streamed content on video streaming services.
-The improvement in captioning of these services in recent years has meant she is able to watch more programmes than she was before.
-She can have difficulty when captions aren't clearly color coded to show who is speaking.
-Auto-captioning can be useful for her but it can also cause her problems if it's available but incorrect.
+Dhruv spends a lot of his free time watching streamed content on video streaming services.
+The improvement in captioning of these services in recent years has meant he is able to watch more programmes than he was before.
+He can have difficulty when captions aren't clearly color coded to show who is speaking.
+Auto-captioning can be useful for him but it can also cause him problems if it's available but incorrect.

 ## Barrier examples